ry4096/znudge/README.md

 	If znudge is 0, the normal player rendering code is run.
 	If znudge is 1, then the other player positions are nudged into the future.

+\zn_drawball : 0 or 1 : default 1
+	If not 0, draw a plasma ball at each player's real position.
+	If they are changing directions frequently, you may want to aim closer to this ball than their projected future position.

+Other more esoteric cvars:

 \zn_gravity : integer : default 800
 	Set this to whatever the gravity is on the map.
 	In future versions this variable may not be needed.

+\zn_maxclips : integer : default 5
+	This is the number of clipping events that can happen during a trajectory prediction.
+Players often clip against walls and floors and their path will continue to be predicted up until this many clippings have occurred.

+\zn_climbheight : integer : default 20
+	Assume that players will be able to walk over or jump over obstacles that are this high.
+Stair height is 18.

-\zn_drawball : 0 or 1 : default 1
+\zn_runningspeed : integer : default 320
-	If not 0, draw a plasma ball at each player's real position.
-	If they are changing directions frequently, you may want to aim closer to this ball than their projected future position.
+	Assume that players will not run faster than this speed when on the ground.

 ## FUTURE PLANS: